-Summary of benefits for the SAMBA Health Benefit Plan - 2004
+Summary of benefits for the SAMBA Health Benefit Plan High Option-2005

-- Do not rely on this chart alone.
+Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - Below, an asterisk () means the item is subject to the \$350 calendar year deductible.
+On this page we summarize specific expenses we cover; for more detail, look inside.

+If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

+Below, an asterisk () means the item is subject to the \$250 calendar year deductible.
 And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-PPO physician or other health care professional.

-Benefits You Pay Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$20 copayment per office visit Non-PPO: 30% of the Plan allowance Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 10% for other hospital services Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance 36 • Outpatient PPO: \$100 per facility charge and 10% of the Plan allowance Non-PPO: \$150 per facility charge and 30% of the Plan allowance 37 Emergency benefits: Accidental injuryMedical emergency Nothing within 72 hours Standard benefits apply 40 40 Mental health and substance abuse treatment In-Network: Regular cost sharing.
-Out-of-Network: Benefits are limited.
-41 43 Prescription drugs Retail: \$10 generic, \$25 formulary name brand or \$40 non-formulary name brand copayment Mail Order: \$10 generic, \$35 formulary name brand or \$50 non-formulary name brand copayment 45 Dental Care PPO: 10% of the Plan allowance (dental accident; \$100 deductible and 10%) Non-PPO: 30% of the Plan allowance (dental accident; \$100 deductible and 25%) Special features: Flexible benefits option; Managed Care Advisor (MCA) Program; 24-hour nurse line; Services for deaf and hearing impaired; High risk pregnancies; National Transplant and Centers of Excellence; Travel benefit/services overseas Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) PPO: Nothing after \$4,000 for you and each covered family member per year Non-PPO: Nothing after \$6,000 for you and each covered family member per year Some costs do not count toward this protection 17
+Benefits You pay Medical services provided by physicians:Diagnostic and treatment services provided in the office PPO: \$20 copayment per office visit Non-PPO: 30% of the Plan allowance Services provided by a hospital: PPO: \$200 copayment per confinement, nothing for room & board and 10% for other hospital services Inpatient Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Outpatient PPO: \$100 per facility charge and 10% of the Plan allowance Non-PPO: \$150 per facility charge and 30% of the Plan allowance 40 Emergency benefits Accidental injury Nothing within 72 hours 43 Medical emergency Regular benefits apply 43 Mental health and substance abuse treatment In-Network: Regular cost sharing.
+Out-of-Network: Benefits are limited 47 Prescription drugs Retail: \$10 generic, \$25 formulary name brand or \$40 non-formulary name brand copayment 49 Mail Order: \$10 generic, \$45 formulary name brand or \$60 non-formulary name brand copayment Medicare Mail Order: \$5 generic, \$20 formulary name brand or \$35 non-formulary name brand copayment Dental care .
+PPO: 10% of the Plan allowance for certain covered services Non-PPO: 30% of the Plan allowance for certain covered services Special features: Flexible benefits option; BlueCard Program; Services for deaf and hearing impaired; Travel benefit/services overseas Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) PPO: Nothing after \$3,500 for you and your covered family members per year 16 Non-PPO: Nothing after \$5,000 for you and your covered family members per year

-2004 Rate Information for SAMBA Health Benefit Plan
+2005 Rate Information for the SAMBA Health Benefit Plan